Back to Intro to Storybook

 Component-Driven Development

 We started from the bottom with Task, then progressed to TaskList, now we’re here with a whole screen UI.
-Our InboxScreen accommodates a nested container component and includes accompanying stories.
+Our InboxScreen accommodates connected components and includes accompanying stories.

 Component-Driven Development allows you to gradually expand complexity as you move up the component hierarchy.
 Among the benefits are a more focused development process and increased coverage of all possible UI permutations.
 In short, CDD helps you build higher-quality and more complex user interfaces.